vuestorefront/storefront-ui/apps/docs/components/components/rating.md

-# RAting component
+# Rating component

-Rating presents the average grade graphically and textually.
+The Rating component presents the average grade graphically and textually.

 <PlaygroundWrapper component="Rating"/>